pataruco/singularity-tag-test/applications/api/readme.md

 This directory contains the .NET projects associated with the Customer Graph API which is a GraphQL API.

-The API is currently attached to an in memory database which stores `Customer` entities.
+The API is attached to Microsoft Dataverse for interacting with `Contact` entities and returning `Customer` entities.

 ### Code structure